Alaena Hostetter, TX

 I had to make a decision.
 I’d traveled alone to destinations where I knew people were waiting for me, but I’d never gone on a vacation completely by myself.
 On the other hand, I wasn’t going to let a break-up ruin my adventure.
 I would go somewhere fabulous and not feel lonely, I told myself.

 I surmised that staying in the U.S. was still affordable on short notice, so I booked a flight to San Francisco, reserved an Airbnb en route to the airport, and was on my way to my first solo vacation.
 I could still see some breathtaking forests in Northern California.

 Well, my plan turned out to be a disaster.

 That was a sleepless night above the busy street.
-In the morning I sat on my very stiff mattress topped with its scratchy polyester duvet and cried.
-Not just for my current circumstances, but also for the heartache and disappointment that lead me here.
+In the morning, I sat on my very stiff mattress topped with its scratchy polyester duvet and cried.
+Not just for my current circumstances, but also for the heartache and disappointment that had lead me here.

 I was alone, but not lonely.
 I was vigilant, but not scared.
-I ended the 3-mile, mostly uphill, trek feeling completely renewed from the disastrous night before, and immediately started planning my wilderness excursions for the following days.
+I ended the three-mile, mostly uphill trek feeling completely renewed from the disastrous night before and immediately started planning my wilderness excursions for the following days.

 Get in touch today to work with Alaena!